Teacher Standards Implementation (TSI) Grants

-Exception: If an applicant is a federally-designated Title 1 School, no match is required.
+Exception: If an applicant school qualifies to receive Title 1 funding, no match is required.

 How to Apply

-The primary contact person for this grant should be the arts teacher who will administer the grant activities.
-To ensure the arts teacher is listed as the contact person for your TSI application, that teacher should be the one to log on and click the “Apply” button to start the application.
+Helpful Hint: The primary contact person for this grant should be the arts teacher who will administer the grant activities.
+To ensure the correct person is listed as the primary contact for your application, that person should be the one to log on and click the “Apply” button to start the application.
 The primary contact person for this grant should be the person who will:

 Not quite ready to apply?
-Get a preview before you create an account.
+You can preview the application before you create an account or start an application.

 After You Apply

 The initial review of applications focuses on eligibility, accuracy and detail of budget, inclusion of a well-written narrative, compliance with grant requirements, and confirmation of required support materials.
 S.C.
 Arts Commission staff will review and rate grant applications on the basis of specific criteria (as listed in the “Review Process” section) and priority areas (as listed in the “Priority” section) in the guidelines.
 Final funding decisions are approved by the Executive Director.

 Artistic and Educational Value

 - Meaningfully and specifically addresses one or more of the 2017 College and Career Ready Standards for Visual and Performing Arts Proficiency.